Group tours are available only by appointment outside of public hours.

 Grow heirloom vegetables, flowers, herbs, and Native American crops in our organic garden and learn about ecology, sustainability, plant cycles, nutrition, and more.
 Fresh air and fun guaranteed!

 Following a walk in the gardens or on the woodland trails, make nature-related crafts like corn husk dolls and leaf rubbings inspired by The American Girls Handy Book (1887).

 Portrait of an Artist

-Find out about Lenape life at our Northeast Woodlands wigwam in Pelham Bay Park and make a Native American craft.
+Find out about Lenape life at BPMM's Northeast Woodlands wigwam in Pelham Bay Park and make a Native American craft.

 Historic House Discovery Tea Party

-A costumed docent leads a tour of the mansion while scouts discover how people really lived over 150 years ago.
-Afterwards, enjoy tea, hot chocolate, and pastries in the Orangerie.
+A costumed Museum Guide leads a tour of the mansion while scouts discover how people really lived over 150 years ago.
+Participants also enjoy tea, hot chocolate, and pastries in the conservatory (additional refreshment fees apply).

 19th-Century Toys and Games

 Play parlor and lawn games from long ago and learn about the pastimes of 19th-century children.

 To make reservations, please contact the Education Department at 718-885-1461 or via email.